melodyyu754/belgium-doc-tracker/content/SierraWelsch/phase2.md

 ---

 # My Contributions
-For this Phase of the project I worked on cleaning our datasets by getting a subset of columns, replacing the null values with the means, and working on creating data visualizations with our merged datasets.
-I cleaned a dataset via webscraping and also utilized certain API's to retrieve the data.
+For this Phase of the project I worked on webscraping and cleaning the government trust dataset from OCED using selenium and transforming the original data to have an observation per country.
+To clean the data I replaced the null values with the mean of the values that were within the same column of the null value, and working on creating data visualizations with our merged datasets.
+I also worked with our group to envison what our app screens would look like as well as what type of plots we wanted to come up with.